MSJYYT/tensorflow-nlp/README.md

 			5. we show pretrained model (bert) is able to improve the accuracy to 94%

-			6. we show pretrained model (alberta) is able to improve the accuracy to 94.7%
+			6. we show pretrained model (roberta) is able to improve the accuracy to 94.7%

 			7. we use back-translation, label smoothing, cyclical lr as training helpers
 			```